knjcode/autometa/README.md

     $ Register success: [Template ID].ejs placed on [templates directory]
     $ Register success: [Template ID].csv placed on [templates directory]

+## Set a Template ID manually

+If you want to set a Template ID manually, use `-t, --template` option.

+    $ autometa -t your-template-id note-example.xlsx

+When you set this option, Excel worksheet's Template ID is ignored.

 ## Usage manual

     $ autometa -h